 But what are its main benefits?

-As soon as it reaches the brain, Noopept (similar to Piracetam) improves the alpha brain waves, which boosts your cognitive performance.
+As soon as it reaches the brain, Noopept (similar to Piracetam) improves the alpha brain waves, which may boost your cognitive performance.

 It also increases the production of brain chemicals called NGF and BDNF in the hippocampus.